North Bennington in Bennington County, Vermont — The American Northeast (New England)

 Categories. • War, US Revolutionary •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 15, 2012, by Tom McGreevy of Averill Park, New York.
-This page has been viewed 507 times since then.
+This page has been viewed 543 times since then and 2 times this year.
 Photos: 1, 2. submitted on August 15, 2012, by Tom McGreevy of Averill Park, New York. • Bill Pfingsten was the editor who published this page.